 I notice McKenzie on her phone more than usual.
 It isn’t unusual for her to be using the phone for internet instead of a tablet, but she’s been texting.
 Since our kids don’t have social media pages, I’m not worried that she’s being manipulated by an internet perv.
 If she were, and she decided to show up and meet him, it would be the last girl he stalked.

 No, she’s texting the twin, Daria is it?
 The one with the accent is Dasha.
 Akiko stays glued to McKenzie much of the day, I see her reading the messages along with Mac.
 We don’t, under any circumstances, invade the kids’ phone privacy.
 Or we wouldn’t if they needed phone privacy.
-They don’t know anyone outside our family, not to message at any rate.
+Until now, they didn’t know anyone outside our family.

 I’m in the office checking the website that doesn’t exist.
 There are two inquiries but before I get into them, Mac comes in.